ZhengJunCUGB/CUPRSI/README.md

-# CUPRSI (GPU-Accelerated algorithm for passive source seismic interferometry)
+# CUPRSI (GPU-Accelerated algorithm for passive source reflection seismic interferometry)
 CUPRSI: A GPU-based algorithm for retrieving reflection responses by seismic interferometry from passive source seismic recordings
 The algorithm needs libraries :
 CUDA |